-Youth & Family Transition Counsellor supports your entry to the program and your return home by helping set up support in your home community and helping you adjust to living back home.
+Youth & Family Transition Counsellor: supports your entry to the program and your return home by helping set up support in your home community and helping you adjust to living back home.

-to learn about your likes and dislikes, show you your room, and tell you about the basic routines in their home (meal times, shopping days, bedtime, etc.).
+Family Caregivers: They will provide support to you in the care home.
+Your caregiver(s) will take time to learn about your likes and dislikes, show you your room, and tell you about the basic routines in their home (meal times, shopping days, bedtime, etc.).
 If you are unsure of or uncomfortable with anything, speak to your caregiver(s) or your youth counsellor about it.